Societal and cultural aspects of autism: Twainbow

 Twainbow is an advocacy organization that provides awareness, education, and support for autistic people who identify as lesbian/gay/bisexual/transgender (LGBT).
 According to its founder, "Twainbow is a portmanteau of 'twain' (meaning 'two') and 'rainbow.'
 Those who are both LGBT and autistic live under two rainbows—the rainbow flag and the autism spectrum."
-The company also introduced an LGBT-autism Gay Pride flag representing the population.
+The company also introduced an LGBT+ autism pride flag representing the population.

 History

+Some scholars have argued that tales of changelings in European folklore originated as a folk explanation for autism before it was well understood.
+These stories generally involve young children being taken by fairies and replaced by changelings – children who "were described as unresponsive, resistant to affection, did not express emotion, cried a lot or did not speak".
+The connection was proposed in 2005 by Julie Leask, a researcher at the National Centre for Immunisation Research and Surveillance, who investigated the topic after hearing assertions from a modern mother of an autistic child that her true child had been "stolen".

 Donald Triplett was the first person diagnosed with autism.
 He was diagnosed by Kanner after being first examined in 1938, and was labeled as "case 1".
 Triplett was noted for his savant abilities, particularly being able to name musical notes played on a piano and to mentally multiply numbers.
 His father, Oliver, described him as socially withdrawn but interested in number patterns, music notes, letters of the alphabet, and U.S. president pictures.
-By the age of two, he had the ability to recite the 23rd Psalm and memorized 25 questions and answers from the Presbyterian catechism.
+By the age of two, he had the ability to recite Psalm 23 and memorized 25 questions and answers from the Presbyterian catechism.
 He was also interested in creating musical chords.